-We have a non-recourse collateralized debt obligation transaction or CDO, which closed on January 19, 2005, whereby \$469 million of real estate related and other assets were contributed to a newly-formed consolidated subsidiary which issued \$305 million of investment grade-rated floating-rate notes in a private placement.
+We have a non-recourse collateralized debt obligation transaction, or CDO, which closed on January 19, 2005, whereby \$469.0 million of real estate related and other assets were contributed to a newly-formed consolidated subsidiary which issued \$305.0 million of investment grade-rated floating-rate notes in a private placement.
 These notes are secured by the portfolio of assets and pay interest quarterly at a weighted average rate of approximately 77 basis points over a floating rate of interest based on three-month LIBOR.
 The CDO may be replenished with substitute collateral for loans that are repaid during the first four years.
 Thereafter, the outstanding debt balance will be reduced as loans are repaid.
-Proceeds from the CDO were used to repay outstanding debt under our existing facilities totaling \$267 million.
+Proceeds from the CDO were used to repay outstanding debt under our existing facilities totaling \$267.0 million.
 By contributing these real estate assets to the CDO, this transaction resulted in a decreased cost of funds relating to the CDO assets and created capacity in our existing credit facilities.
-At March 31, 2006, the outstanding balance under this facility was \$297.3 million with a weighted average current note rate of 5.36%.
 Proceeds from the repayment of assets which serve as collateral for our CDO must be retained in the CDO structure until such collateral can be replaced or used to paydown the secured notes and therefore not available to fund current cash needs.
 If such cash is not used to replenish collateral, it could have a negative impact on our anticipated returns.
 For accounting purposes, CDO is consolidated in our financial statements.
+At June 30, 2006, the outstanding balance under this facility was \$295.3 million with a weighted average current note rate of 5.82%.

-On January 11, 2006, we completed our second non-recourse collateralized debt obligation transaction, or CDO II, whereby \$475 million of real estate related and other assets were contributed to a newly-formed consolidated subsidiary which issued \$356 million of investment grade-rated floating-rate notes in a private placement.
+On January 11, 2006, we completed our second non-recourse collateralized debt obligation transaction, or CDO II, whereby \$475.0 million of real estate related and other assets were contributed to a newly-formed consolidated subsidiary which issued \$356.0 million of investment grade-rated floating-rate notes in a private placement.
 These notes are secured by the portfolio of assets and pay interest quarterly at a weighted average rate of approximately 74 basis points over a floating rate of interest based on three-month LIBOR.
 CDO II may be replenished with substitute collateral for loans that are repaid during the first five years.
 Thereafter, the outstanding debt balance will be reduced as loans are repaid.
-Proceeds from CDO II were used to repay outstanding debt under our existing facilities totaling \$301 million.
+Proceeds from CDO II were used to repay outstanding debt under our existing facilities totaling \$301.0 million.
 By contributing these real estate assets to CDO II, this transaction resulted in a decreased cost of funds relating to CDO II's assets and created capacity in our existing credit facilities.
 Proceeds from the repayment of assets which serve as collateral for CDO II must be retained in its structure until such collateral can be replaced and therefore not available to fund current cash needs.
 If such cash is not used to replenish collateral, it could have a negative impact on our anticipated returns.
 For accounting purposes, CDO II is consolidated in our financial statements.
-At March 31, 2006, the outstanding balance under this facility was \$356.3 million with a weighted average current note rate of 5.32%.
+At June 30, 2006, the outstanding note balance under this facility was \$355.1 million with a weighted average current note rate of 5.82%.